-State Maine Is the full lifetime TANF benefit limit of 60 months provided without restrictions?
-Does the state avoid withdrawing full benefits in response to noncompliance with work requirements?
-Yes, the state will Are parents of children under 12 months exempt from work requirements?
+State Is the full lifetime TANF benefit limit of 60 months provided without restrictions?
+Are parents of children under 12 months exempt from work requirements?
 Have earnings disregards for income eligibility increased since 2004?
 Is the ineligibility period after any diversion payments less than six months?
 Does the state refrain from drug testing for TANF applicants or recipients?
 Does the state provide state-funded cash assistance to some federally-ineligible families?
-Count of TANF Policies Enacted (0-7) Manie TC3. only reduce the benefit. apply for parents of children under twelve months. was no disregard; now \$108 of income and 50% of the remainder are disregarded. imposes no ineligibility period. ics.
-110. 6 Maryland Yes.
+Count of TANF Policies Enacted (0-7) Maine Yes.
 Yes, the state will only reduce the benefit.
 Yes, exemptions apply for parents of children under twelve months.
+Yes.
+In 2004 there was no disregard; now \$108 of income and 50% of the remainder are disregarded.
+Yes.
+The state imposes no ineligibility period.
+Yes.
+No. 6 Maryland Yes.
+Yes, the state will only reduce the benefit.
+Yes, exemptions apply for parents of children under twelve months.
 No, the earnings disregard has remained consistent at 20%.
 Yes.
 The state prevents assistance for no more than three months.
 No. Yes, to some LPRs, battered noncitizens, and noncitizens participating in legal proceedings.
 5 Massachusetts No, the state limits assistance to 24 months within a five-year period Yes, the state will only reduce the benefit.
-Yes, exemptions apply for parents of children under two years .
+Yes, exemptions apply for parents of children under two years.
 Yes.
 The earnings disregard in 2004 was \$90 and has now been increased to \$200.
 There is no formal diversion program, so there is no period of ineligibility.
 Yes.
 Yes, to battered noncitizens and some one- and two-parent families.
 6 Michigan No, the state limits assistance to 48 months No, the state withdraws the benefit for the entire household.
 No. Exemptions apply for parents of children under two months.
 Yes.
 There was no earnings disregard in 2004; now there is a disregard of \$200 and 20% of the remaining income. diversion program, Yes.
 No. 3